Millennium Prize Problems: Navier–Stokes existence and smoothness

 The Navier–Stokes equations describe the motion of fluids, and are one of the pillars of fluid mechanics.
 However, theoretical understanding of their solutions is incomplete, despite its importance in science and engineering.
-For the three-dimensional system of equations, and given some initial conditions, mathematicians have not yet proven that smooth solutions always exist.
+For the three-dimensional system of equations, and given some initial conditions and possibly an external force, it was conjectured that smooth solutions always exist.
 This is called the Navier–Stokes existence and smoothness problem.
 The problem, restricted to the case of an incompressible flow, is to prove either that smooth, globally defined solutions exist that meet certain conditions, or that they do not always exist and the equations break down.
-The official statement of the problem was given by Charles Fefferman.